 Just then, it started to snow.
 A light, calm fall of small white crystals drifted off lazily to the ground.

 Jack always loved the first fall of snow.
 He would run outside, laughing wildly, and try to catch a snowflake on his tongue.
 Pippa would join him and after a few hours, of snowball fights and sledding with the other kids of the village, they would burst in their house, panting and laughing.
-Then they would explain their day to their parents in front of a fire while sipping some tea.
+Then they would retell their day to their parents in front of a fire while drinking some hot chocolate.
 Pippa smiled at the memory.

 A lone snowflake flew slowly towards her and placed itself graciously on the tip of her nose.
 Then, unexplainably, she remembered her brother's words he said to her so many times.

 You have to believe in me.